rotsix/bin/README.md

 Minimal brainfuck interpreter.

 ##### Depends
-This script is using python3.6+.
+This script is using Python 3.6+.

 ##### Install
 Just copy in your `$PATH`.